frslabs/vidus-ios/README.md

 ## Note
 In iOS 12 , if error code 810 would be in sdk response Restart the device,Try again.
+In ioS 12 if recorded audio is not available inside video Restart device.

 ## Help
 For any queries/feedback , contact us at `support@frslabs.com`